 Some people fry or roast the peas.
 Others say the only way is to eat them as plain as possible to show "humility."
 And even more weird, some people go so far as to eat 365 peas, no more, no less.
 If you miscount the peas?
 Lots of bad luck...you'll have that many unlucky days in the year.
 Talk about a lot of pressure!

-Collard greens are among the healthiest Southern foods (until you cook them in ham hock, bacon and butter, of course).
+Collard greens are among the healthiest Southern foods (until you cook them in a ham hock, bacon, and butter, of course).
 Besides being a healthy food, which obviously brings good luck in the form of good health, collard greens are said to bring in the cash for the new year.
 You know, green and green and such.
-But there’s also a pretty good reason Southerners eat greens around New Years: they’re still in season!
-Cabbage and collard greens are both late crops in America, so it just makes sense that’s the fresh green we eat on New Year’s.
+But there's also a pretty good reason Southerners eat greens around New Years: they're still in season!
+Cabbage and collard greens are both late crops in America, so it just makes sense that's the fresh green we eat for New Year's celebrations.

 Cornbread and Ham

 Rounding out the New Year's trifecta of traditional foods, a nice steaming pan (or skillet) of cornbread represents golden opportunities and pocket money (wealth) in the New Year.
 Also, it's just darn tasty.

 Now, no meal in the South is complete without a meat.
 Besides loving pork all the time, Southerners celebrate New Year's by eating ham and other pork products because the animal has long been considered lucky.
 Along with the possible Civil War story, people consider pigs to be an animal of "progress."

 For some, the specific cut of pork may turn visitors off.
 Hog jowls -- the meaty, tough pig cheek -- often make their way to New Year's Day tables in the South.
 Hog jowls are cured, kind of like bacon.
 And that's pretty much the best explanation for why they became so popular in the rural South.
 They kept for a long time and one pig often fed an entire family for months.